Zachary Brenner is a filmmaker and film curator based in Los Angeles.

 His experience spans several Hollywood productions across production and development — DUNKIRK, US, 1917, WEST SIDE STORY, JACK RYAN, FINCH, THE FABELMANS, and many more.

-He is also the co-creator of a disability collective called C3, where he focuses on facilitating safe and accessible collaborations and connections between creatives and filmmakers dealing with chronic illness, mental illness, and/or physical disabilities.
+He is also the co-creator of C3, a disability collective focused on creating safer, more accessible spaces for collaboration among creatives living with chronic illness, mental illness, and/or physical disabilities.